 Despite the sometimes gloomy weather, Christmas is one of the most romantic and special times to visit Luxembourg.
-Moreover, plane tickets are at their cheapest in the Winter months for budget travelers wishing to go to Luxembourg City to visit the Bierger-Center and carry out their citizenship recovery.
+Moreover, plane tickets are at their cheapest in the winter months for budget travelers wishing to go to Luxembourg City.

-This food lovers’ market is stocked with a wealth of local and regional produce.
-The many delicacies on offer include blood sausage, snails, stuffed baked potatoes, foie gras, classy toasties, Bouneschlupp, Angus Steak sandwiches and grilled cheese specialities – not to mention a great selection of drinks.
+Vendors stock this food lovers’ market with a wealth of local and regional produce.
+The many delicacies on offer include blood sausage, snails, stuffed baked potatoes, foie gras, classy toasties, Bouneschlupp, Angus Steak sandwiches, and grilled cheese specialties.
+Not to mention, there’s also a great selection of drinks.